Our top picks for where to buy, sell and trade crypto.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-The advent of decentralised finance (DeFi) has opened up a world of possibilities for cryptocurrency investors to earn interest on their holdings.
+The advent of decentralised finance (DeFi) has opened up a world of possibilities for cryptocurrency investors to earn yield on their holdings.

 By decentralising traditional financial services, anyone can now lend funds to DeFi applications.
-Depositing digital assets, often into standard liquidity pools, can earn investors interest rates far above what is currently offered by global banks.
+Depositing digital assets, often into standard liquidity pools, can earn investors annual percentage yield (APY) far above what is currently offered by global banks.

-However, while high interest rates are offered as a potential upside, liquidity pools offer a sometimes unknown downside risk known as impermanent loss.
+However, while high APY is offered as a potential upside, liquidity pools offer a sometimes unknown downside risk known as impermanent loss.

 In this guide, we will explain exactly what impermanent loss is, provide an easy to follow example and outline the steps investors can implement to mitigate the risk.